Unidata/netcdf-java/docs/src/site/pages/netcdfJava_tutorial/runtime/runtimeloading.md

 * {% annotation 9 %} Configure how the [NetCDF-4 C library](netcdf4_c_library.html) is discovered and used.
     * `libraryPath`: The directory in which the native library is installed.
     * `libraryName`: The name of the native library.
 This will be used to locate the proper `.DLL`, `.SO`, or `.DYLIB` file within the `libraryPath` directory.
     * `useForReading`: By default, the native library is only used for writing NetCDF-4 files; a pure-Java layer is responsible for reading them.
-    However, if this property is set to `true`, then it will be used for reading NetCDF-4 (and HDF5) files as well.
+    However, if this property is set to `true`, then the native library will be used for reading.
+    When enabled, all HDF5 files will be read by the native netCDF-C library.
+    However, if the strict attribute on the `useForReading` element is set to `true`, then the netCDF-C library will only be used to read in files that are highly likely to be netCDF-4 files (vanilla HDF5 files will still be read by the pure-Java layer).

 There are several ways pass the Runtime Configuration XML to the CDM library.
 From your application, you can pass a `java.io.InputStream` (or JDOM element) to
 `ucar.nc2.util.xml.RuntimeConfigParser`, as in the following examples: